nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_iot.rst

 If this API call fails, the application must retry the connection by calling :c:func:`aws_iot_connect` again.

 .. note::
-   The connection attempt can fail due to any number of reasons related to external network.
+   The connection attempt can fail due to a number of reasons related to external network.
    Implement a reconnection routine that tries to reconnect the device upon a disconnect.

 During an attempt to connect to the AWS IoT broker, the library tries to establish a connection using a TLS handshake, which usually spans a few seconds.